craftingcity/The-Known-World/Junie's Characters/Dante Fukili.md

 After we buy some medical supplies, we are going to sleep, and then we're going to go kill the gang in the *Showroom*.
 Maverik picked up a glass artifact on our way.
 We made our way into the *Hangars* where Dante started investigating an open container-building.
 A blue tracer shot right where her head would be...

 #### The Battle at the Hangars (c.
 105AF - Session II & III)
 We fought against a bunch of guys!
 I think they were scavs, because they didn't have any real emblems.
-We're a rest, healing up a little, catching our breath, and then we're going to gather and sort the loot around here.
+We're a rest, healing up a little, catching our breath, and then we're going to gather and sort the loot around here...

 *+11,100 xp*